Types of renal disease

 Similar guidelines have developed for animals by the International Renal Interest Society (IRIS), which have also classified 3 stages of AKI.

 - This system categorizes stage I AKI as non-azotemic animals but with evidence of renal dysfunction (e.g. increased SDMA concentrations, proteinuria excessive for the urine specific gravity, granular/cellular casts, glucosuria without hyperglycemia), imaging evidence of AKI, and/or oliguria or anuria (<1 ml/kg/hr or no urine produced within 6 hours, respectively).
 Within this category were included animals with ≥ 0.3 mg/dL in serum/plasma creatinine (remaining within the reference interval) over 48 hours and animals that responded to fluid therapy with a decrease in creatinine over 48 hours and increased urine production (also called volume-responsive AKI).
-AKI that is not volume responsive is called intrinsic AKI.
+Acute kidney injury that is not volume responsive is called intrinsic AKI.

 - IRIS stage 2 AKI differs from stage 1 by including animals with mild azotemia and evidence of renal dysfunction as indicated above.
-However, similar to stage 1 AKI, the serum/plasma creatinine can be corrected within 48 hours with fluid therapy, as can the oliguria or anuria.
+However, similar to stage 1 AKI, the serum/plasma creatinine can be corrected within 48 hours with fluid therapy, as can the oliguria or anuria, i.e. the AKI is volume responsive (which is difficult to differentiate from early renal success) and not intrinsic.
 Patients with stage 2 AKI can have pre-existing CKD.

 - IRIS stage 3-5 AKI includes animals with more severe grades of azotemia (based on serum/plasma creatinine)